 Making Decisions on Behalf of the Business

-When making decisions, the attorney must consider the business’s best interests and act in accordance with the powers granted to them under the Lasting Power of Attorney.
-This may involve consulting with other stakeholders, such as business partners or advisors, to ensure informed decision-making.
+When making decisions, the attorney must consider the business’s best interests and act in accordance with the powers and any restrictions set out in the LPA.
+In practice, this often involves consulting with other stakeholders — such as business partners, co-directors, key employees, or professional advisers — to ensure informed and balanced decision-making.

 To illustrate the scope of an attorney’s responsibilities, consider the following table outlining key areas of decision-making and their implications: